Efkayy02/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio – Ishaq Umar Farouk

 Welcome to my cybersecurity portfolio.
-This repository contains hands-on labs and practical exercises demonstrating my skills in network security, vulnerability assessment, reconnaissance, and penetration testing.
+This repository contains handson labs and practical exercises demonstrating my skills in network security, vulnerability assessment, reconnaissance, and penetration testing

-## About Me
+About Me:

-Aspiring Cybersecurity Analyst based in Abuja, Nigeria with practical experience using tools such as:
+Aspiring Cybersecurity Analyst based in Kaduna, Nigeria with practical experience using tools such as:

 - Nmap
 - Wireshark